freenas/freenas-docs/userguide/jails.rst

 The Mount Points section of a jail shows the all additional storage currently added and allows new additional storage to be added.

-add storage, click |ui-options| --> :guilabel:`Mount points`.
-In the Mount points section is a list of all of the currently defined
+Navigate :menuselection:`Jails`, click |ui-options| on the desired jail, then :guilabel:`Mount points`.
+In the
+Mount points section is a list of all of the currently defined mount points.

 To add storage, navigate to
+:menuselection:`Mount points` and click |ui-add|.
-:menuselection:`More Actions --> Mount points --> Add Mount Point` for the desired jail.
-This opens the screen shown in :numref:`Figure %s <adding_storage_jail_fig>`.
+This opens the screen shown in
+:numref:`Figure %s <adding_storage_jail_fig>`.